wpclevel/documentation/edit-a-menu-item.md

 # Edit A Menu Item
 {: .no_toc}

-With smart context aware, Mega Menu Pro clones entire menu context when editing a menu item.
+With smart context aware, Elemental Menu clones entire menu context when editing a menu item.
 It makes everything truly live.

 **Table of Content**